cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/common-gs/auth-using-client.rst

 2. Export the ``AUTH_TOKEN`` and ``LAVA2_API_URL`` environment variables
    as shown in the following example.
-Replace ``yourTenantId`` with the your actual tenant ID.
+Replace ``yourTenantId`` with your actual tenant ID.

    **Example: Export environment variables**